jhphon0730/TeachHub_backend/README.md

-# Go Storage Server * Image Server
+# Use net/http 1.23 Go STR

 ## Description
 This is a simple server that can store and retrieve images.
 It is built using Go and the http package.